liamquin/xmlcalabash1-textdiff/README.md

 ## Installation

 TextDiff was tested on a Mageia Linux system but should be portable.
+To build, you should have a copy of java-diff-utils-jycr in a parrall directory to this, and build it first, and then
+./gradlew dist
-To build, ./gradlew dist should work; the dependencies are in Maven.
+should work; all other dependencies are in Maven.

 To deploy, you will need the TextDiff jar file in the class path for Calabash, as well as the TextDiff jar file.

-The step dc:TextDiff must be given two parameters, original-uri and revised-uri; these are simple strings and must be the names of the two files you want to compare.
+The step dc:TextDiff must be given two text files to compare, the original text and a revised version.

+You can give the filename of the original in original-uri, or you can supply a string whose contents are the entire text file in original-text; you can instead supply a simple XML document containing one outer element (which should be <dc:text> but this is not currently checked) whose text contents is the file on the input port "original".
+The input source port is not read if either of the original-uri or original-text attributes are present.
+It's an error to give both attributes.

+The revised file is given in the same way with revised-uri, revised-text or the "revised" input port.

-Despite the names, they are platform-specific file names, not URIs, although that may change in the future.
+Despite the names, original-uri and revised-uri are platform-specific file names, not URIs, although that may change in the future.
 In particular, XML Catalogs are not used to resolve them, and relative filenames will be looked for in the directory where the XML Calabash process is running.

 Given the following files
 ````